trevordmiller/slides-starter/contributing.md

 ## Organization

 - `src/`: source code
-  - `index.md`: entry point source code
+  - `index.md`: entry point
   - `components/`: UI components
   - `utils/`: utility modules
   - `static/`: static assets like images, videos, audio etc.
-- `docs/`: static HTML and PDF output from `src/`
+- `docs/`: generated HTML and PDF output from `src/`
 - Other: tooling

 ## Presenting

+- Plug in your laptop to the projector
+- Disable display mirroring
+- Turn on `Do Not Disturb`
 - Run `npm run dev`
-- Open two windows in the same browser both to `http://localhost:8080`
+- Open two windows in the same browser, both to `http://localhost:8080`
-- Type `Option` + `P` (`Alt` + `P`) key to enter presenter mode in your window
-- Move the non-presenter window to the screen for the audience to see
+- Move one of the windows to the projector's display for the audience
+- On the projector's display for the audience
-- Fullscreen the audience window
+  - Fullscreen the slides
-- Turn on `Do Not Disturb`
-- Start a timer
-- Start a screen recording with audio
+  - Start a fullscreen screen recording with audio
+- On your laptop's display for you
+  - Type `Option` + `P` (`Alt` + `P`) key to enter presenter mode
+  - Start the timer

 ## Tips

-- Keep everything stored in the project so it works offline for bad connections
-- Keep everything explicitly in the slides so all you have to do is use left/right arrow keys when presenting; for example:
+- Keep everything explicitly in the slides so all you have to do is use left/right arrow keys when presenting
-  - For code demos, you can render code directly in the slides
-  - For end-to-end demos, you can record a video of your screen and embed it in the slides
-  - For showing media like images, audio, and video, you can embed them in the slides using the built-in components or HTML5 elements
-  - For showing other websites you can embed them in the slides using `iframe`
-  - For personal notes, you can use speaker notes
-  - etc.
+- Keep everything stored locally in the project so it works offline for bad internet connections

 ## Technology